-- (a) By written agreement between the employer and the employee, an employee may enter into a deferred salary scheme over a five year period in which the employee is paid 80% of their base salary over a four year period with the unpaid component accrued over the four years and paid out in equal instalments during the fifth year. - (b) For the purpose of this clause, base salary will include commuted allowances where applicable. - (c) The fifth year will be treated as continuous service and employees will continue to accrue leave entitlements, which will be paid at the 80% rate. - (d) Access to the leave when it falls due will not be unreasonably refused by the employer but in any case the leave may only be deferred by agreement between the employer and employee. - (e) When deciding whether to support a particular request for this arrangement, the employer will take into account factors such as operational requirements.
-In order to satisfy operational requirements, the number of employees allowed to work under the arrangement may be restricted at any one time and or the timing of the arrangement may need to be staggered. - (f) By agreement between the employer and the employee, the four year accrual period may be suspended.
-The employee will revert back to 100% of salary or access leave without pay, provided that such non-participatory periods will not exceed six months, except where longer periods of unpaid leave are otherwise prescribed by this Agreement (e.g. Parental Leave).
+- (a) By written agreement between the Employer and the employee, an employee may enter into a deferred salary scheme over a five year period in which the employee is paid 80% of their Base Rate of Pay over a four year period with the unpaid component accrued over the four years and paid out in equal instalments during the fifth year. - (b) For the purpose of this subclause, Base Rate of Pay will include commuted allowances where applicable. - (c) The fifth year will be treated as continuous service and employees will continue to accrue leave entitlements, which will be paid at the 80% rate. - (d) Access to the leave when it falls due will not be unreasonably refused by the Employer but in any case the leave may only be deferred by agreement between the Employer and employee. - (e) When deciding whether to support a particular request for this arrangement, the Employer will take into account factors such as operational requirements.
+In order to satisfy operational requirements, the number of employees allowed to work under the arrangement may be restricted at any one time and or the timing of the arrangement may need to be staggered. - (f) By agreement between the Employer and the employee, the four year accrual period may be suspended.
+The employee will revert back to 100% of salary or access Leave Without Pay, provided that the non-participatory periods will not exceed six months, except where longer periods of unpaid leave are otherwise prescribed by this Agreement (e.g. Parental Leave).
 The commencement of the leave year will be delayed by the length of the non-participatory period. - (g) Where an employee withdraws from this arrangement in writing, or the employee's contract of employment terminates for any reason, the employee will receive a lump sum equal to the accrued credit.
-The payment of the lump sum may be deferred for a period of up to three months upon the employee's request, provided that where the contract has terminated the payment will be made in their final pay. - (h) Any paid leave taken during the first four years of this arrangement will be paid at 80% of the employee's base salary.

-34.23 It is the responsibility of the employee to investigate the impact of any of the arrangements under this clause on their allowances, superannuation and taxation.
+The payment of the lump sum may be deferred for a period of up to three months on the employee's request, provided that where the contract has terminated the payment will be made in their final pay. - (h) Any paid leave taken during the first four years of this arrangement will be paid at 80% of the employee's Base Rate of Pay. - 35.23 It is the responsibility of the employee to investigate the impact of any of the arrangements under this clause on their allowances, superannuation and taxation.

-35. ANNUAL LEAVE TRAVEL CONCESSIONS
+36. ANNUAL LEAVE TRAVEL CONCESSIONS

-- 35.1 Employees stationed in remote areas - (a) The travel concessions contained in the following table are provided to employees and their dependants when proceeding on annual leave from headquarters situated in District Allowance Areas 3, 5 and 6, and in that portion of Area 4 located north of 30° South latitude as provided for within Schedule 8 Annual Leave Travel Concessions Map.
+- 36.1 Employees stationed in remote areas - (a) The travel concessions contained in the following table are provided to employees and their Dependants when proceeding on Annual Leave from Headquarters situated in District Allowance Areas 3, 5 and 6, and in that portion of Area 4 located north of 30° South latitude as provided for within Schedule 8 - Annual Leave Travel Concessions Map.

-Approved Mode of Travel Travel Concession Travelling Time (i) Air Air fare for the employee, and their dependants 1 day each way (ii) Road Full voluntary use of a motor vehicle allowance rate, but reimbursement not to exceed the cost of the return air fare for the employee and dependants, travelling in the motor vehicle.
+Approved Mode of Travel Travel Concession Travelling Time (i) Air Air fare for the employee, and their Dependants 1 day each way (ii) Road Full voluntary use of a Motor Vehicle Allowance rate, but reimbursement not to exceed the cost of the return air fare for the employee and Dependants, travelling in the motor vehicle.
 On or North of 20° South Latitude - 2 and one half days each way.
-Remainder - 2 days each way. (iii) Air and Road Full voluntary use of a motor vehicle allowance rate for car trip, but reimbursement not to exceed the cost of the return air fare for the employee.
-Air fares for dependants.
+Remainder - 2 days each way. (iii) Air and Road Full voluntary use of a Motor Vehicle Allowance rate for car trip, but reimbursement not to exceed the cost of the return air fare for the employee.
+Air fares for Dependants.
 On or North of 20° South Latitude - 2 and one half days each way.
 Remainder - 2 days each way.